 "He had blisters all over the right side," Dominique Woodger told the station in June 2016.
 "All of it was peeling."

 The boy reportedly received second-degree burns to about one-third of his body.
 Doctors told Woodger he would recover.
-She declined to be interviewed when TODAY recently contacted her for comment about how the boy is doing now, but her Facebook page is filled with photos of what appears to be a happy, healthy child enjoying his summer.
+She declined to be interviewed when TODAY contacted her for comment about how the boy was doing, but her Facebook page was filled with photos of what appeared to be a happy, healthy child.